perriera/for_interfaces/db/mysql/CPP.md

 - Now everything is committed to your Github repo, (take a quick peek there to see that everything is in line).

+- As an exercise `feel free` to remove `history()` method from `sample::Blueprint`, then the mold, then dock (along with any other code not in use) then tag the repo again.

 See *Next Steps* below ...